Health savings accounts: Is an HSA right for you?

 Yes, but if you withdraw funds for nonmedical expenses before you turn 65, you have to pay income taxes on the money and an additional 20 percent penalty.
-If you take money out after you turn 65, you don't have a penalty, but you must still pay taxes on the money.
+If you take money out for nonmedical expenses after you turn 65, you don't have a penalty, but you must still pay taxes on the money.

 See more In-depth

 - Publication 969 (2020), health savings accounts and other tax-favored health plans.
 Internal Revenue Service. https://www.irs.gov/publications/p969.
 Accessed Feb.
 17, 2021.